rcarvello/wcm_people_development/README.md

-# wcm_people_development
+# People Development
-An open source project that implements Pillar 9 "People Development" of the World Class Manufacturing Protocol
+An open source project that implements Pillar 9 "People Development" of the World Class Manufacturing Protocol.

 World Class Manufacturing (WCM) is a comprehensive, systematic approach to improve all aspects of a manufacturing operation.
 It focuses on continuous improvement, waste elimination, and achieving world-class production standards across all areas, from safety to customer service, and from equipment management to employee development.
 The goal is to achieve a "zero waste" state in terms of defects, downtime, accidents, and customer dissatisfaction.
 Here's a more detailed breakdown: